bcason9/project1/README.md

-# project1
+# Where Should I Eat?

+Developers:
-Ben Cason
+Ben Cason - Javascript Lead
-Kiha Moore
+Kiha Moore - Front End Lead
-Tracy Collins
+Tracy Collins - Front End Support
-Johnny Ross
+Johnny Ross - Javascript Support

-We are creating a website that will either give a user suggestions on where to eat or let them search for it with keywords or on a map.
+This app allows users to search for nearby restaurants using Yelp API and Google Maps API.
+The user may search directly using a keyword and location or they may use our 'quiz' of suggestions to help them find new results.

+## Technologies

+This app utilizes Bootstrap and jQuery alongside Yelp API and Google Maps API.

 ![Wire Frame of site](/assets/images/project1WireFrame.png)

-APIs to be used includes Google maps, Wikipedia, Yelp.

-Ben Cason - Javascript lead
-Kiha Moore - Front end lead
-Tracy Collins - front end support
-Johnny Ross - javascript support